 When you think of microbes what comes to mind?
 Moldy bread, Penicillin and antibiotics?
 Vaccines?
 Fermented food, like yogurt and kombucha?
 And the latest Probiotics health craze?
-How about immune therapy?
-Maybe not so much, but you should that the use of microbes is wide and ever growing.
+How about antibody production for immune therapy?
+Maybe not so much, but you should know that the use of microbes is wide and ever growing.
 Now researchers are finding ways to use microbes to produce therapeutic products.
-You should know this because it may help you produce your favorite product.

-In this World of Microbes series I have covered some of many facets of microbial use.
+In this World of Microbes series, I covered some of many facets of microbial use.
 Including antibiotics and vaccines, and the brave new world of gut flora.
-I have discussed how vaccines work by priming the immune system to combat an infection, and how gut microbes educate the immune system and help control inflammation.
 But this is by no means the end of microbe usefulness.

-Today I will talk to you about immunotherapy and microbes.
+Today I will talk to you about antibody production and microbes.

-The main type of Immunotherapy uses antibodies.
-Antibodies are complex proteins that allow the body to recognize non-self molecules (antigens) and to take steps to remove them.
-They can recognize and bind an almost an infinite number of antigens, and are extensively used as a diagnostic and laboratory tools.
+The main type of immunotherapy uses antibodies, those complex proteins that recognize and bind an almost infinite number of antigens.
+Because of this, they are extensively used as diagnostic and laboratory tools.
 There are even specialty companies for in vitro monoclonal antibody production.

-In essence, antibodies acts as a key.
-As you can see in Figure 1 there are two ends to the antibody: 1) the variable region that is tailor made to bind a specific antigen and 2) the constant region that binds a receptor.
-Effector cells (a type of immune cell) have receptors that recognize the constant, or Fc region, of the antibody putting them in close proximity to the variable, or Fv region, attached to an antigen.
-This sets off a cascade of events from the activated effector cells inducing search and destroy of the antigen.
-Thus ridding the body of any non-self invaders.
+Antibody structure is one of the keys to their success.
+They contain a variable region (Fv) that is tailor made to bind a specific antigen and a constant region (Fc) that binds a receptor (shown in Figure 1).
+Effector cells have receptors that recognize the Fc region of the antibody putting them in close proximity to the Fv region bound to its antigen.
+This sets off a cascade of events inducing a search and destroy of the antigen throughout the body.

-Antibody therapy makes use of some or all of the antibody parts.
-The parts used depend on the therapeutic effect required and the ability to make the whole antibody or antibody fragment to a level of purity and homogeneity that is acceptable as a medicine.
-An inexhaustive summary of the different types of antibody fragments is given in Expression of Recombinant Antibodies.
+Monoclonal antibody therapy makes use of some or all of the antibody parts.
+The parts used depend on the desired therapeutic effect and the ability to make the part to a level of purity and homogeneity that is acceptable for use as a medicine.
+You can read a great summary of the different types of antibody fragments in Expression of Recombinant Antibodies.
 But, whatever parts you choose to use, you need to first make them.

 Microbes for Immunotherapy

-Antibodies are large and complex mammalian proteins.
-Therefore it’s tricky to produce them in prokaryotes.
-Another big issue with using prokaryotes to produce antibodies is the safety of microbial products for human use.
+This is because it’s tricky to produce complex antibodies in prokaryotes.
+Another big issue with using prokaryotes for monoclonal antibody production is the safety of microbial products for human use.
 The Food and Drug Administration (FDA) even publishes a special set of rules termed GRAS – Generally Recognized as Safe – which ensure the human safety of microbial products and production of monoclonal antibodies.

 Prokaryotic Antibody Production

-Full length antibodies can also be produced in bacteria [1-3] and this is even being done commercially in E. coli by the company, AbSci using proprietary technology.
-Published processes rely on the secretion of the antibodies through the inner membrane into the periplasm where folding occurs.
-This is a problem because the volume of the periplasm is small and limits yield and because compared with the cytoplasm, the periplasm lacks chaperones to aid in protein folding .
+Full length antibodies can also be produced in bacteria [1-3] and this is even being done commercially in E. coli.
+Published processes rely on the secretion of the antibodies into the periplasm where folding occurs.
+This is a problem because the volume of the periplasm is small and limits yield and because the periplasm lacks chaperones to aid in protein folding .
 Efforts to produce the antibodies in the cytoplasm have been unsuccessful until recently when full length IgG antibodies were expressed in E. coli at levels similar to those in a CHO system.
-The need for the addition of carbohydrates to the Fc region, a feature necessary for antibody interaction with Fc receptors on effector cells was avoided (Figure 1) by mutating the glycosylated amino acid and demonstrating effector cell activation.
-However there were still a number of issues that needed to be addressed such as more efficient folding.
+However there are still a number of issues that needed to be addressed before this system can be used efficiently.

-Other species of gram-negative bacteria have been tested but without the same success as E. coli.
-Gram-positive bacteria have also been successfully used.
-One advantage of gram-positive bacteria is that they do not produce endotoxin – a highly immunogenic lipopolysaccharide (LPS – see Figure 2) produced by gram-negative bacteria that can cause septic shock; this must be removed if the antibody product is to be considered as a therapeutic and achieve GRAS status.
+Gram-positive bacteria also produce antibodies.
+One advantage of gram-positive bacteria is that they do not produce endotoxin – a highly immunogenic lipopolysaccharide produced by gram-negative bacteria causes septic shock.
+LPS must be removed for the antibody product to be considered as a therapeutic and achieve GRAS status.
 An scFv fragment against the dental caries bacteria Streptococcus mutans produced in the gram positive Lactobacilli showed efficacy in a rat model of dental caries .

 Yeast Antibody Production

-Lower eukaryotes have also been used to produce antibodies – again they are cheaper and less complex to operate than higher eukaryotic systems such as CHO cells.
+Lower eukaryotes have also been used to produce antibodies.
 They have the advantage over prokaryotes of resembling the mammalian protein expression system more closely allowing expression and folding of complex proteins more easily.
-Additionally they don’t produce endotoxins like gram-negative bacteria do.
+Additionally, they don’t produce endotoxins like gram-negative bacteria do.

-Of the yeasts, Pichia pastoris and Saccaromyces cerevisiae dominate the field in antibody production.
-S. cerevisiae has the advantage of being very well characterized with an abundance of molecular biology knowledge.
-For antibody fragment production, correct folding and low yields can be a problem.
-S. cerevisiae also secretes its own proteins along with any that the researcher is trying to over-produce which must be removed [5, 6].
+Of the yeasts, Pichia pastoris and Saccharomyces cerevisiae dominate the field in antibody production.
+S. cerevisiae has the advantage of being very well characterized.
+For antibody fragment production, correct folding and low yields can be a problem, however.
+S. cerevisiae also secretes its own endogenous proteins that must be removed from any antibody preparation [5, 6].

-So, while still somewhat shaky in the full length department, both prokaryotic and eukaryotic microbes are successfully being investigated and used as cheaper sources of antibodies, a boon not only for laboratory diagnostics but also for human health and wellbeing.
+So, while still somewhat shaky in the full length department, both prokaryotic and eukaryotic microbes are successfully being investigated and used as cheaper sources of antibodies.
+This is a boon not only for laboratory diagnostics but also for human health and well-being.